lucassaldanha/besu-and-web3j-example/README.md

 The application does the following:

-1. Check the balance of Alice and Bob accounts
-2. Create a transfer between Alice and Bob
+1. Create a transfer transaction between Alice and Bob every 10 seconds (see `TransactionSender`) and checks their balance after the transaction was processed.
-3. Check the balance of Alice and Bob after the transfer
+2. Subscribe to the node to receive all new blocks and new transactions added to the chain ( see `BlockchainListener`)